 What do you think of when you hear of the Red Cross or Red Crescent?
 Some people might think of volunteers running with stretchers or distributing food.
 This is only a small window into our work.
-Our volunteers are also engaged in youth programmes, first aid, ambulance services, mountain rescue, telephone help-lines, disaster management, support for refuges and internally displaced people, health campaigns, advocacy and a myriad of other services with the aim of improving the lives of the vulnerable in communities.
+Our volunteers are also engaged in youth programmes, first aid, ambulance services, mountain rescue, telephone help-lines, disaster management, support for refugees and internally displaced people, health campaigns, advocacy and a myriad of other services with the aim of improving the lives of the vulnerable in communities.

 Volunteer work is different from paid work.
-Volunteering has it's own unique qualities:
+Volunteering has its own unique qualities:

 - Volunteers have a strong personal motivation